CodingItWrong/outsidein.dev/docs/why-agile.md

 ## What's Next

 In this guide we'll examine and try out most of these agile development practices, but we will have a particular emphasis on test-driven development.
-In the next chapter we'll dig into a bit more of what it means, and how the unintuitive practice of writing your tests first leads to a number of benefits.
+We'll start out in the next chapter by taking a look at some important testing concepts and defining the terms as we'll use them in this guide.